Accelerynt-Security/Multitool-Extension/README.md

 ![](Images/appreg2.png)

-Take note of the client and tennant ids, as these are the first two items needed to configure your extension.
-To obtain the final item, navigate to the "Cetrtificates & secrets" option on the left menu panel.
+Take note of the client and tenant ids, as these are the first two items needed to configure your extension.
+To obtain the final item, navigate to the "Certificates & secrets" option on the left menu panel.

 ![](Images/appreg3.png)